vmware-tanzu/community-edition/addons/packages/kpack/0.5.3/README.md

 You can install the kpack package using the command below:

-`tanzu package install kpack --package-name kpack.community.tanzu.vmware.com --version 0.5.1 -f kpack-config-values.yaml`
+`tanzu package install kpack --package-name kpack.community.tanzu.vmware.com --version <version> -f kpack-config-values.yaml`

 ## Configuration and Usage